qelbert/Launch-Checklist-Form/README.md

 ![Demonstration of Launch Checklist app](launch_checklist_form2_gif.gif)

+## Purpose
-<h2>Class Project: The Launch Checklist Form makes it easy for astronaut's to validate the information necessary to ensure a safe and successful launch of the group's vessel.</h2>
+Class Project: The Launch Checklist Form makes it easy for astronaut's to validate the information necessary to ensure a safe and successful launch of the group's vessel.

-<h3>Usage:</h3>
-Designed for use on all OS's.

-<h3>Languages and Tools used:</h3>
+## Skills
 <ul>
 <li>JavaScript</li>
 <li>the DOM</li>